Biden flexible on who gets aid, tells lawmakers to 'go big'

 She said further targeting the $1,400 payments “means not the size of the check, it means the income level of the people who receive the check."
 That’s under discussion, she said.

-As lawmakers in Congress begin drafting the details of the package, Biden is taking care to shore up his allies while also ensuring that the final product fulfills his promise for bold relief to a battered nation.
+As lawmakers in Congress begin drafting the details, Biden is taking care to politically back up his allies while also ensuring that the final product fulfills his promise for bold relief to a battered nation.

 House Democrats were told on the call with the president that they could be flexible on some numbers and programs, but should not back down on the size or scope of the aid.